Kim Shorter & Scott Conley

 Together, he and Kim rebuilt their lives one challenging day at a time.
 For Scott, the goals were learning to walk, talk, read, and eat again as well as working to regain short term memory and impulse control.
 For Kim, it was learning how to juggle the demands of work and care for a spouse with severe disabilities as well as interact in a different way with him.
 Scott had changed in so many ways but still had the same baseline “uber-competitive” drive intact.
 And while Scott was not able to return to work, Kim was propelled on a different career trajectory; one that meant redefining herself so that she could be a caregiver while creating a meaningful work life.
 Within several years, the couple left the DC area to return to the familiarity of their hometowns and support of extended family in PA.
 Kim’s journey ultimately led her to the Community Foundation where she has been employed for the last 15 years.

 The couple’s gratitude in having community and family to help carry them through the most difficult times is their inspiration for their bequest to the Community Foundation.

 When Scott had his aneurysm, the couple was able to tap into resources provided by the local community where they lived.
 From a clubhouse model day-program for those recovering from brain injury, to volunteer opportunities for Scott, to the subsidizing of an aide for several hours a day to allow Kim to visit clients.
 “The extra support we were able to get meant so much to us when we really needed every little bit we could get” says Scott.

-Today, Scott is able to walk a mile or more at a time, keeps two adorable dachshunds company during the day, and is elated to spend time with friends and family.
+Today, Scott is able to walk a mile or more at a time, keeps a tiny dachshund and a huge kitty company during the day, and is elated to spend time with friends and family.
 While so many things have changed for him, he has an unparalleled exuberance for life, a ready smile, and a mischievous sense of humor that is an inspiration to all who encounter him.
 Not a “flat affect” in sight.